joost0252/DM-ML/README.md

 The only prerequisities to run the code in the Collab Notebook are:

-1. To upload the csv files required to train your models (training data) and do the predicitons (unlabel data).Optionally there is also a sample submission csv file in case you need to uplad your results into Kaggle.
+1. To upload the csv files required to train your models (training data), the functions file (functions) and do the predicitons (unlabel data).Optionally there is also a sample submission csv file in case you need to uplad your results into Kaggle.
 2. To download all the packages that are at the beginning of the notebook.
 3. As explained before, the functions are in a separate file for clarity and will need to be imported.